Tom Melhuish 4 min read

 Compost:

-Spent Coffee grounds may also be used as fertilizer in commercial food waste recycling.
+Spent Coffee grounds may also be used as a fuel alongside commercial food waste at a composting facility.

 Using coffee grounds as a biofuel – FAQs